 So, grab a pencil and write down those victories.
 Place it on the fridge door so it can inspire you.
 Hem your day!
 In the morning seek His strength.
 Hem in your evening with a prayer of thanksgiving for the strength He sent you.

 Do you want to see renewed energy towards learning by your children?

-Try a victory list on them.
-Look for all they do that is good and right, acknowledge it.
+Try a victory list on your children.
+Look for all they do that is good, right, and true, then acknowledge it.
 Then help your children keep a Victory List and learn:

 - These Bible victory verses!

 - To see that those areas they struggle with can become victories, as can mistakes made and as they are righted, they can become victories too, all with His strength!